derdriu-mcateer/T1A3_Application/README.md

 ## Help Documentation

 ### System / Hardware Requirements

 ### Software Requirements
+#### Python 3
+This application requires a Python version of 3 or higher.

+You can check if you have python installed by entering python --version into your terminal.

+Please visit [python.org](https://www.python.org/downloads/) if you do not have python installed or have a version of python older than Python 3.

+#### Pip 3
+This application requires the lastest pip version available which is pip 3.

+Pip should be installed when follow the Installation instructions.

+However if you wish to download or upgrade pip onto your system now please visit [pip.pypa.io](https://pip.pypa.io/en/latest/getting-started/)

 ### Installation
 #### GIT Clone
 1. Follow the link to the corresponding repository for this terminal application.